This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • These sandwiches can also be made with slices of beef

 • We used the pocketless pita rounds for these sandwiches.
-You can also substitute with 8-inch flour tortillas or another type of thin flatbread.
+This works with pita pockets or another type of thin flatbread.

 • Greek yogurt is best for the tzatziki sauce as it is thicker than regular yogurt.